A lightweight Outlier Detection for Characterizing Radio- and Environment-Specific Link Quality Fluctuation in Low-Power Wireless Networks: Results

 To assess the outlier rates for each radio and deployment environment, we set the confidence level to $\delta = 0.05$.
 This means that at a confidence coefficient of 0.95, the fluctuation in link quality modeled by the random variable $\mathbf{z}_t$ is considered normal.
 As mentioned at the end of the previous section, a larger value of $k$ indicates higher sensitivity (a link that is prone to outliers).

 The Outlier Rate comparison highlights distinct differences in performance consistency among the radios.
-The CC1200 and nRF52840 radios exhibit the lowest outlier rates across all environments, often near zero, indicating relatively stable and reliable operation.
-BLE radios show moderate outlier rates, with the highest observed in the river deployments (0.015), suggesting occasional instability under certain conditions.
-The CC2538 radios have slightly higher and more variable outlier rates compared to CC1200 and nRF52840, although the rates remain generally low.
-Considering $\alpha$ and $k$ alongside outlier rates, it is evident that radios with high $\alpha$ and low $k$ , such as nRF52840, produce fewer outliers, while radios with higher variability, such as BLE and CC2538, experience more frequent deviations.
-Overall, nRF52840 and CC1200 provide the most consistent performance, BLE is moderately reliable, and CC2538 is comparatively less stable in terms of outlier occurrences.
+The CC2538 radios exhibit the lowest outlier rates across all environments, often near zero (as low as 0.002), indicating relatively stable and reliable operation.
+BLE radios show moderate outlier rates, with the highest observed in the FR deployments (0.016), suggesting occasional instability under certain conditions.
+The CC1200 radios have slightly higher and more consistent outlier rates compared to CC2538, typically ranging up to 0.017, although the rates remain generally low.
+The nRF52840 radios show the highest outlier rates, reaching up to 0.026 in certain environments.
+Considering $\alpha$ and $k$ alongside outlier rates, it is evident that radios with high $\alpha$ and low $k$, such as nRF52840, do not necessarily produce fewer outliers, while radios with lower $\alpha$ and higher $k$, such as CC2538, often experience fewer deviations.
+Overall, CC2538 provides the most consistent performance, BLE and CC1200 are moderately reliable, and nRF52840 is comparatively less stable in terms of outlier occurrences.
 This is summarized in Table~\ref{tab:outlier_stability}.